War Crimes Watch: Targeting schools, Russia bombs the future

 “Once the fighting ends, the new fight will start.
 To rebuild cities.
 To rebuild schools and infrastructure, and to rebuild society.
 And to heal.
 And to heal is the most difficult,” he said.

-Alhambdo said he saw firsthand how the trauma of war influenced the development of children growing up in Aleppo.
+Alhamdo said he saw firsthand how the trauma of war influenced the development of children growing up in Aleppo.
 Instilling fear, anger and a sense of hopelessness is part of the enemy strategy, he said.
 Some became withdrawn, he said, and others violent.

 “When they see their school destroyed, do you know how many dreams have been destroyed?
 Do you think anybody would believe in peace and love and beauty when the place that taught them about these things has been destroyed?” he said.

-Alhambdo stayed in Aleppo and taught children in basements, apartments, anywhere he could, for nearly 10 years.
+Alhamdo stayed in Aleppo and taught children in basements, apartments, anywhere he could, for years.
 Continuing to teach in spite of war, he said, is an act of defiance.

 “I’m not fighting on the front lines,” he said.
 “I’m fighting with my kids.”

-Note: This story has been corrected to show the spelling of the Syrian teacher’s surname is Alhamdo, not Alhambdo, and a school bombing was on May 7 in Bilohorivka, not on May 8 in Zaporizhzhia.